microsoft/ComplianceUtility/Manuals/3.1.2/Manual-Mac.md

 > **Note**
 >
-> If you want to use the 'Unified Labeling Support Tool' on Microsoft Windows, you can find the corresponding help file [here](Manual-Win.md).
+> If you want to use the 'Unified Labeling Support Tool' on Microsoft Windows, you can find the corresponding online manual [here](Manual-Win.md).

 ## MIT License <a name="mit-license"></a>